 SFA football opens Southland Conference play Saturday against Central Arkansas

 Lumberjacks look to make it 2-0 to start 2012

 Named to numerous All-America teams during his collegiate career, Moses rewrote the school and conference record books on his way to being named the NCAA FCS National Player of the Year.
 A two-time SLC Player of the Year selection, Moses left SFA as the NCAA's all-time leader in completions at the FCS level.
-He also became the first player in Southland Conference history to receive the Walter Payton Award, an award given to the national player of the year.
+He also became the first player in Southland history to receive the Walter Payton Award, an award given to the national player of the year.

 Moses' biggest career highlight did not come in the form individual honors, but team gains.
-Moses was a key factor in helping SFA transform itself from an 0-11 program in 2007, to a top-10 ranked program that won the conference title two years later.
+Moses was a key factor in helping SFA transform itself from an 0-11 program in 2007, to a top-10 team that won the conference title two years later.
 The following season the Lumberjacks rattled off another top-10 campaign and their second-straight conference title.
 It was the first time in school history SFA recorded back-to-back conference titles.

 Following his playing career, Moses spent one season at North Alabama as an assistant on Terry Bowden's coaching staff.
 The 2011 SFA graduate is married to the former Jessica Miller.